Spa Covers Frequently Asked Questions

 My Old Spa Cover Faded and Cracked.
 What Can I do In The Future To Protect The New Spa Cover?

-If properly maintained, the spa cover shouldn’t crack and regular use of 303 Aerospace Protectant will stop slow fade by 95% over 5 years if used properly.
+If properly maintained, the spa cover shouldn’t crack during the warranty period.
+Cleaning the cover and regular use of 303 Aerospace Protectant will stop slow fade by 95% over 5 years.
 Ideal™ Spa Covers feels that 4-6 years is s good life expectancy of a spa cover that has NO maintenance and constant exposure to the sun.
 Our customers have reported back that they got up to 10 years with monthly cleaning of the spa cover and 303 Aerospace Protectant used every other month.

 How Do I Measure The Spa Cover?

 The Old Cover Didn’t Seem To Fit Correctly.

 If you know the Make, Model, and Year the spa was made (not purchased), Spa Covers Etc. can use the spa manufacturer’s dimensions and compare those to the dimensions that you get from measuring the spa.
 Spa Covers Etc. does not provide the dimensions for the customer unless we physically measure the spa.
 It is not very common, but the spa manufactures have been known to change the dimensions of a model mid-year which can cause a great deal of confusion.
 Additionally it is very common for customer to keep the brochure for the spa at the time of purchase.
 The dimensions provided on the brochure usually are rounded off to the nearest inch which can cause the cover to be the wrong size.
 AND the brochures do not mention the size of the radius corners or cut corners, so you will need to provide this information.

 What Is The Skirt And What Is The Purpose?